GoogleCloudPlatform/cloud-hackathons/hacks/sap-ai/README.md

 * Verify the existence and configuration of the `saps4hana-endpoint-attachment` in Integration Connectors.
 * Confirm the successful creation and configuration of the `s4-vendors` SAP Gateway Connection in Integration Connectors, including its region, service, and authentication details.
-* Demonstrate a clear understanding of the `ExecuteConnection` Application Integration flow's purpose in facilitating agent-to-SAP communication.
 * Successfully complete the TODOs within the `purchasing-agent-service` on Cloud Run, effectively implementing the collaborative agent team.
 * Show that the team of agents can successfully process an email request for a Purchase Requisition, culminating in the creation of a PR in the simulated SAP system.